McConnell says Trump to sign border bill, declare emergency

 “Having a child, I discovered, makes you dream again and, at the same time, makes the dreams utterly real.” – Charles Krauthammer (1950-2018) writing in the Washington Post on June 28, 1985.

-Chris Stirewalt is the politics editor for Fox News.
 Brianna McClelland contributed to this report.
 Want FOX News Halftime Report in your inbox every day?
 Sign up here.